- About us

 Located in a number of places around the country are the local Pension Centres.
 They deal with any issues that might arise which are better dealt with closer to where people live whether that involves the State Pension or other retirement related benefits.

 It is possible for people to make their claim online.
 There may, however, be times when they prefer to speak with someone in the Pensions Service directly.
 There are two contact numbers available that people can use to do this.
-The Pensions Service contact number they need to use will depend on whether they are looking for help in making a claim or whether they want to tell the Pensions Service about a change in their circumstances.
+The Pensions Service Contact Number (for call connections) they need to use will depend on whether they are looking for help in making a claim or whether they want to tell the Pensions Service about a change in their circumstances.
 Since people may need to spend some time on the telephone when making a new claim for the state pension, a free 0800 number is available.
 For those who are just wanting to notify a change in circumstances, an 0345 number is available.
 People contacting this number pay local call charge rates.
-Information about which Pensions Service contact number to use is available on the GOV.UK website
+Information about which Pensions Service Contact Number (for call connections) to use is available on the GOV.UK website

 Between 2014 and 2015 the Pensions Service paid out over £86 billion in State Pension and nearly £8 billion in other pension related benefits.
-To ensure that current and future pensioners receive the full support they are entitled to it is important that they use the Pensions Service contact number that is available.
+To ensure that current and future pensioners receive the full support they are entitled to it is important that they use the Pensions Service Contact Number (for call connections) that is available.